LWJGL/lwjgl3/README.md

 |[dyncall](http://www.dyncall.org/)|Encapsulates architecture-, OS- and compiler-specific function call semantics in a virtual bind argument parameters from left to right and then call interface allowing programmers to call C functions in a completely dynamic manner.|
 |[jemalloc](http://www.canonware.com/jemalloc/)|A general purpose malloc implementation that emphasizes fragmentation avoidance and scalable concurrency support.|
 |[xxHash](https://github.com/Cyan4973/xxHash)|An Extremely fast Hash algorithm, running at RAM speed limits.|

+Use of a binding is subject to the terms of the [corresponding license](https://github.com/LWJGL/lwjgl3/tree/master/doc/3rdparty).